 Vachon, John, photographer.
 Ravalli County, Montana.
 New lamb about five minutes after birth on his legs for the first time.
 Montana United States Ravalli County, 1942.

 This project began from an observation of how water shapes human life.
-Wherever it gathers, recedes, or moves, it conditions what can grow and how communities organize themselves around possibility or limitation.
-Proximity to water enables cultivation, exchange, and movement; its absence produces different rhythms of labor, scarcity, and adaptation.
-Water not only shapes ecosystems and terrain — it also structures settlement, social relations, and cultural practices.
-Flow, circulation, and access become underlying forces through which ways of living take form, shaping rituals, rhythms, and choreographies of daily life.
+Wherever it gathers, recedes, or moves, it conditions what can grow and how life organises itself around possibility or limitation.
+Proximity to water enables cultivation, exchange, and movement, while its absence produces different rhythms of labour, scarcity, and adaptation.
+Water shapes ecosystems and terrain, and with them settlement, social relations, and cultural practice.
+Flow, circulation, and access become the underlying forces through which ways of living take form, shaping the rituals, rhythms, and choreographies of daily life.

-Conceptually, the project draws from Indigenous Knowledge Systems and relational worldviews that understand land not as a resource but as a living and interconnected presence.
-Within these frameworks, knowledge is grounded in reciprocity and accountability: to give to the land and to receive what it regenerates without excess extraction.
-Sustainability here is understood as balance rather than excess, emerging through attention to natural cycles, interdependence, and the ritualized rhythms of human–land engagement.
+The project draws on Indigenous Knowledge Systems and relational worldviews in which land is understood not as a resource but as a living, interconnected presence.
+Within these frameworks, knowledge rests on reciprocity and accountability, to give to the land and to receive what it regenerates without excess extraction.
+Sustainability is understood as balance rather than accumulation, emerging through attention to natural cycles, interdependence, and the ritualised rhythms of human and land engagement.

-The work engages communities whose lives remain closely connected to farming, shepherding, and other forms of land stewardship, including regenerative agricultural practices.
-These practices are approached as adaptive, intergenerational systems of knowledge that persist under economic and environmental pressures.
-Research in agricultural environmental ethics suggests that sustainability is not merely a technical question of efficiency, but a moral and philosophical issue concerning human responsibility toward land.
-Regenerative agriculture, in this context, can be seen as a contemporary expression of relational principles — focusing on soil health, biodiversity, cyclical processes, and long-term ecological vitality rather than short-term productivity.
+The work stays close to lived realities still bound to farming, shepherding, and other forms of land stewardship.
+These are approached as adaptive, intergenerational systems of knowledge that persist under economic and environmental pressure.
+Seen this way, sustainability is not only a technical question of efficiency but a moral and philosophical one, concerning human responsibility toward land.